Salience Model to Classify Project Stakeholders

 - Legitimacy : Legitimacy is the degree of authority the stakeholder has.

-A typical salience model diagram has three cirles for each parameters.
+A typical salience model diagram has three circles for each parameter.
+It is quite similar to a Venn diagram which depicts elements as points in the plane and sets as regions inside the closed curves.
 The intersection of these three circles creates 4 regions marked on the diagram.
 Out of the intersection region, there are additional 3 regions.
 These total 7 regions represent different types of stakeholders on the project.

 According to the Salience Model Diagram three classes of stakeholders can be defined: